PPAP (Pen-Pineapple-Apple-Pen)

+On 4 April 2020, in response to the COVID-19 pandemic, Pikotaro uploaded a remix of the song titled "PPAP-2020".
+In the remix, Pikotaro pretends to combine his hands with soap, and repeats "Wash!
+Wash!
+Wash!
+Wash!" while pretending to wash his hands.
+In the end, he tells the viewers to "Pray for People and Peace."
+In Mashin Sentai Kiramager the Movie: Be-Bop Dream, Muryo Hakataminami, portrayed by Kosaka, sings PPAP to wake the Kiramagers.

 Background and composition

 Kosaka, the creator of "PPAP", said in an interview that he came up with the song sitting in his house.
 He was listening to the tune when he picked up a pen to start writing.
 He thought about his background of being from Japan's biggest apple-producing region (Aomori Prefecture) as he also realized that he had an open can of pineapple slices on the table.

 The song is written in the key of C♯ minor with a common time tempo of 136 beats per minute.
 Pikotaro's vocals span from F♯3 to C♯5 in the song.
+The cowbell sound of the Roland TR-808 is used throughout the song.

 Music video

 The song originated as a music video released on YouTube on 25 August 2016.
-In the video, Pikotaro, dressed in a yellow snake/leopard animal print costume, dances around, and then sings English lyrics like "I have a pen, I have a apple.
+In the video, Pikotaro, dressed in a yellow snake/leopard animal print costume, dances around, and then sings English lyrics like "I have a pen, I have an apple.
 Uh!
 Apple pen" while making the gestures of holding the named items and combining them.
 The video's expense was about 100,000 yen.

 On 26 September, Pikotaro released a video on how to do the dance and the gestures.
 On 27 October, Pikotaro posted a "long version" of the music video.

 On 17 November, Pikotaro made an appearance on the Japanese edition of Sesame Street, where he joined Elmo and Cookie Monster in singing their version of the song titled "CBCC (Cookie-Butter-Choco-Cookie)".

 Pikotaro has since revisited the compounding-words concept of PPAP in later music videos, such as the musically similar "Beetle Booon But Bean in Bottle (BBBBB)"[sic].